Smayuraa/Smayuraa/README.md

 ## 👩‍💻 About Me
 - 🌱 Currently learning: **Advanced Full Stack Development** and **Competitive Programming**
-- 💻 Experienced in: HTML, CSS, JavaScript, React, Node.js, MongoDB, and Python
+- 💻 Experienced in: HTML, CSS, JavaScript, React, Node.js, MongoDB, and Express .js
-- 🎨 Creator of dynamic projects, including **Spotify Web Player**, **Gamified Coding Platform**, and more!
+- 🎨 Creator of dynamic projects, including **Employee Management System**, **Gamified Coding Platform**, and more!
 - 🎓 **B.Tech in Computer Engineering** | **SGPA: 9.25**
 - 📚 Always eager to explore new technologies and challenges